rdkcentral/Dobby/rdkPlugins/GPU/README.md

 }
 ```

-If you already have other RDK plugins in the bundle, then just add the networking plugin.
+If you already have other RDK plugins in the bundle, then just add the gpu plugin.
 Do not create multiple `rdkPlugin` sections.

 ## Prerequisites